jonathanstoll0603/e-commerce-backend/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)

 The E-Commerce backend is a server and database framework that provides all the necessary requirements to run a fully functioning ecommerce platform.
 With the use of a custom made REST API and MySQL database (through Sequelize's ORM library), user's can utilize GET, POST, PUT, and DELETE routes in order to modify/view items within the server database.
 Additionally, a seeds file is accessible for use if desired so that the user can easily sync large quanities of data within the node terminal.
-Nodemon

-A walkthrough video can be found [here](www.blah) which shows the full extent of the functionality of the application.
-Because the application has no front end visualization, the walkthrough video will be demostrated using Postman.
+A walkthrough video can be found in two parts.
+The [first](https://youtu.be/Use0G-gf3mM) part shows how to set up the database and seed all the necessary information, while the [second]() part shows the full functionality of the application.
+Because the application has no front end visualization, the examples will be demostrated using Postman.

 ---